jswu18/jswu18.github.io/blog-posts/the-kernel-stein-discrepancy.md

 $$MMD^2 =  \mathbb{E}_{X, \tilde{X} \sim \mathbb{P}}[k(X,\tilde{X})]-2\mathbb{E}_{X \sim \mathbb{P},Y \sim \mathbb{Q}}[k(X,Y)]+\mathbb{E}_{Y, \tilde{Y} \sim \mathbb{Q}}[k(Y,\tilde{Y})]$$

-see <a href="https://www.revolut.com">here</a> for a derivation.
-Usually the RKHS is defined from our choice of reproducing kernel.
+where the derivation can be found in the Appendix.
+Usually the RKHS is defined by our choice of reproducing kernel.

 An unbiased estimate of the MMD: